 Victims and witnesses are placed at the heart of the criminal justice system and have access to clear pathways of support.

 Police and Crime Commissioners are responsible for commissioning local support services for all victims of crime.
 The Ministry of Justice provides Commissioners with a grant each year to enable services which best meet the needs of local victims of crime to be funded.
+You can access a list of the services funded each year here.

 All services are regularly evaluated to ensure they continue meet the needs of the victims who use them.
 A single Outcome Framework is used to measure the effectiveness of services and how they are supporting victims to cope and recover from their experience.